12 — Feeding Frenzy Benchmark¶

 void IdleBob(in Fish fish) { ... }

 Trade-off: Dense, cache-friendly iteration.
-But partition changes copy component data between groups.
+Partition changes copy component data to the new partition's buffers.

-Each approach is tested with multiple iteration patterns:
+Each approach is tested with several iteration patterns:

 | Style | Description |